gilles-peskine-arm/mbedtls/docs/proposed/psa-driver-interface.md

 * `"init_random"` (optional): if this function is present, [the core calls it once](#random-generator-initialization) after allocating a `"random_context_t"` object.
 * `"add_entropy"` (entry point): the core calls this function to [inject entropy](#entropy-injection).
 * `"get_random"` (entry point): the core calls this function whenever it needs to [obtain random data](#the-get_random-entry-point).
 * `"initial_entropy_size"` (integer): the minimum number of bytes of entropy that the core must supply before the driver can output random data.
+This can be `0` if the driver includes an entropy source of its own.
 * `"reseed_entropy_size"` (integer): the minimum number of bytes of entropy that the core must supply when the driver runs out of entropy.
+This can be `0` if the driver includes an entropy source of its own.

 Random generation is not parametrized by an algorithm.
 The choice of algorithm is up to the driver.